Series Progress

 Believe it or not, philosophy was present in the example we shared earlier.

-Philosophy is this approach that helps us continuously challenge not only our current states and values but also the line of our evolution.
 When we were kids up to our early adulthood, Philosophy was represented by all those instructions, recommendations, and guidance coming from our environment.
 They were there to help us assess the quality of our state and growth in society by comparison to what was there and is still relevant, a concept of “similarity” that is well-known in artificial intelligence.
+We can argue about the quality of those instructions, recommendations, and guidance, but they were there to help us grow as individuals in our societies.

 As we realize now, this question becomes tricky as we have to go into other concepts that are linked to the bottom of our lives.
-Which are “bad,” “good,” “wrong,” “right,” “true,” “false,” etc…
+Which are “bad”, “good”, “wrong”, “right”, “true”, “false”, "relevant", "useless", "evil", "holy", …

-Philosophy is to assess all those elements at the same time to push forward our understanding of life, by so doing us.
+Philosophy is to assess all those elements at the same time to push forward our understanding of life, by so doing, us.
 But who or what defines those elements?
 How the assessments of such elements be done beyond the realm and capacity of society’s expectations, can such growth happen beyond society’s expectations?

 Conclusion